Job & Family Services

 Wagner-Peyser - Provides labor exchange services, such as job search assistance, job referral, and placement assistance for job seekers, and recruitment services for employers with job openings.

-Workforce Investment Act (WIA) - Focuses on helping adults (unemployed and underemployed) and dislocated (laid-off) workers upgrade their skills, find and retain self-sustaining employment.
-WIA also assists disadvantaged youth pursue their higher education goals or obtain employment in high-wage and high-growth industries that lead to self-sufficiency.
-WIA services are provided through local One-Stop Centers.
+Workforce Investment Act (WIA) - Focuses on helping adults and dislocated (laid-off) workers upgrade their skills, find and retain self-sustaining employment.

-Work Opportunity Tax Credits (WOTC) - Provides Ohio employers with a credit against their federal tax liability for hiring individuals from eleven target groups of disadvantaged job seekers.
+Work Opportunity Tax Credits (WOTC) - Tax incentive for hiring individuals from certain groups of disadvantaged job seekers.